kernelmachine/demix-data/README.md

 ## Download data

-We provide an example data input file in `example_domains/`
+We provide an example data input file in `example_domains/`.

 ```bash
 export DOMAIN=imdb
 ```

+Check this [file](DOWNLOAD_DATA.md) for more information on how to download data used in the DEMix paper.

 ## Shard Data